 Charity Intelligence is hiring for our Impact Analyst position.
-We are looking for an intelligent, ambitious person with a strong work ethic to help develop Canada’s first large-scale charity social impact evaluation and rating system.
+We are looking for a couple of intelligent, ambitious people with a strong work ethic to help develop Canada’s first large-scale charity social impact evaluation and rating system.

 Student Summer Interns